SketchedDoughnut/miles-to-muppets/README.md

     - `pip install milesToMuppets`
     - `python3 -m pip install milesToMuppets`

-- next, import muppet from milesToMuppets <br>
+- next, import milesToMuppets (in this case, we rename it to muppet) <br>
 `import milesToMuppets as muppet` <br>

 - in the code, set up your class object, passing in your Spotify client id and client secret (which can be obtained from Spotify for Developers for free) <br>